techiediaries/techiediaries/_posts/2019/Angular/2019-06-05-angular-material-navigation-toolbar-sidenav.md

 ## Conclusion

-In this tutorial, we’ve added Angular Material 8 to our Angular 8 application which will allow us to build a professional-grade UI for our CRM.
+In this tutorial, we’ve added Angular Material 10 to our application which will allow us to build a professional-grade UI for our apps.
 Next, we created a navigation UI with Material toolbar, sidenav, buttons and icons components.
 In the next tutorial, we'll build our table and form UI to create a CRUD interface for creating reading, updating and deleting items from or CRM REST API.